Und3rf10w/und3rf10w.github.io/_posts/2022-01-08-shlyuz-1-influences.md

 Prior to releasing the source code of the Shlyuz framework, I'll be releasing a series of posts that cover some background, design decisions, and lessons learned.
 This first, particular post will not dive into much into Shlyuz itself yet, but that will be done in future posts of this series.

 # Why write this?
 I've [written before](https://twitter.com/Und3rf10w/status/1458616221381836800) about my belief that implementing a C2 is a a great way to get familiar with a programming language.
-At the time I wrote Shlyuz, I considered myself to be a fairly weak programmer.
+At the time I wrote Shlyuz, I considered myself to be not even a decent programmer.
 Writing Shlyuz provided me the opportunity to explore a number of concepts that I wanted to get more familiar with such as:

 - rotating communication channels
 - split server/client/console infrastructure design and implementation